damouse/DSON/README.md

 // => ["apple", "boy"] of type: Array<String>
 ```

-You can of course turn json back into objects:
+Finally, you can of course turn json back into objects:

 ```swift
 class Fish: Class {